Helping Brain Injury Victims

-These symptoms can be temporary, intermittent or permanent.
-A brain injury victim may also need to relearn basic tasks, undergo extensive rehabilitation therapy, and may die as a result of the injuries.
+These symptoms can be temporary, intermittent, or permanent.
+A brain injury victim may also need to learn basic tasks, may need to undergo extensive rehabilitation therapy and may die as a result.

-If someone causes a brain injury to occur as a result of negligent actions or wrongdoing, the individual or company that caused the injury can be responsible for compensating the injured victim and family members for all of the serious health issues that result.
+If someone causes a brain injury as a result of negligent actions or wrongdoing, the individual or company can be responsible for compensating the victim and family members for all of the health issues that result.
 For example:

 - A driver who speeds or violates safety laws can be held accountable for brain injury caused in a car accident.

-- A store owner who neglected slippery floors leading to a slip-and-fall can be responsible for a brain injury and damages.
+- A store owner who neglected slippery floors leading to a slip-and-fall can be responsible for damages.

-- A nursing home that failed to properly supervise a patient and that allowed the patient to fall can be responsible for resulting brain injury.
+- A nursing home that failed to properly supervise a patient and that allowed the patient to fall can be responsible.

-In these and other situations, it will be necessary to determine if a violation of safety laws or a person’s lack of care and irresponsibility was the direct cause of a brain injury.
+In these and other situations, it will be necessary to determine if a violation of safety laws or a person’s lack of care and irresponsibility was the direct cause.
 If so, the company or person who was irresponsible or who broke the law will need to pay for medical bills and costs, lost income, pain and suffering, emotional distress damages, or wrongful death damages.
-A brain injury lawyer can help you assess whether someone was to blame for causing the injury.
+A Florida brain injury attorney can help you assess whether someone was to blame for causing the injury.

 Can a TBI Lawyer Help Me?